joegnis/ansible-provision/README.md

 ### Needed to Be Done Manually

+The following steps are not automated yet.

+* Backup and Restore personally files
 * Backup and Restore Atom by using sync-settings package
 * Backup and Restore Chrome Extensions data
   * OneTab